twotwentyseven/handbook/what-we-stand-for.md

 We try to make sure everyone can play a part in the recruitment process and usually will invite candidates to meet the team on their final interview if we feel they have a chance to get offered the position.
 At that time, be honest about your experience and help us find the right people for the team.

-If you ever feel we can do something to improve the team's happiness, don't hesitate to talk with a team lead, Eric or Nathan.
+If you ever feel we can do something to improve the team's happiness, don't hesitate to talk with a team lead, Poppy or Nathan.